mkijowski/pen-testing-labs/lab0/README.md

 ### Task 5 - Reverse and bind Shells
 Now that you have some experience creating sockets, lets take a look at likely the most popular usage of `nc`, bind and reverse shells.
+[Read more about reverse and bind shells here](https://www.hackingtutorials.org/networking/hacking-netcat-part-2-bind-reverse-shells/) then continue.

 Investigate the following linux command(s):
 ```